martinbudden/Protoflight/README.md

 I decided it would be better (and less effort) to port MultiWiiSerialProtocol and Blackbox from Betaflight.
 That way I could (in principle) use the Betaflight configurator and Betaflight blackbox viewer.
 These ports are still in progress.

-While porting the Blackbox and MSP I renamed and rearranged some of the ProtoFlight parameters -  this is ongoing.
+While porting the Blackbox and MSP I renamed and rearranged some of the Protoflight parameters -  this is ongoing.

-While doing this port I also realized that the FeedForward in Betaflight was not the same as FeedForward in ProtoFlight.
+While doing this port I also realized that the FeedForward in Betaflight was not the same as FeedForward in Protoflight.
-Betaflight's FeedForward is proportional to the rate of change of the setpoint, whereas ProtoFlight's FeedForward was proportional to the setpoint.
-So I changed the meaning of ProtoFlight's FeedForward, and added a new PID component (called 'S' for setpoint) which is proportional to the setpoint.
+Betaflight's FeedForward is proportional to the rate of change of the setpoint, whereas Protoflight's FeedForward was proportional to the setpoint.
+So I changed the meaning of Protoflight's FeedForward, and added a new PID component (called 'S' for setpoint) which is proportional to the setpoint.
 (Betaflight also has an 'S' component for PIDs, as far as I can tell this is only used for fixed wing aircraft and is proportional to the setpoint.)